Noroff-FEU-Assignments/cross-course-project-VildeAvloes/README.md

 * HTML5
 * CSS
 * JavaScript
-* WordPress REST API (headless mode)
+* WordPress REST API

 ### API
 I have used the WordPress Rest API in a headless mode to fetch the film sites.
+I have used one.com to host the WordPress API.

 ## Getting Started